33 Types of Ants in South Carolina

 Also, they will nest near rotting wood or trash piles.
 These ants prefer to be close to water or streams where they can prey on small aquatic insects.

-These insects include mosquito larvae and adult water bugs which live close to the water surface.
+These insects include mosquito larvae and adult water bugs, which live near the water’s surface.
 They reproduce by budding; the queens forage for food outside their nests and are not very aggressive.

 3. Northern Twig-nesting Thief Ant